Welcome to this beginner friendly snake plant care guide!

 The Zeylanica for instance has squiggly dark green variegation on lighter green leaves.

-Snake Plant thrives in indirect, brighter light, however they are low light tolerant.
-You can basically put these plants anywhere in your house that it can see natural sunlight.
+Dracaena trifasciata thrives in indirect, brighter light, however they are low light tolerant.
+You can basically put these plants anywhere in your house that it can see natural sunlight, and they will be fine.

 The more light the Snake Plant receives, the quicker it will grow.